yudhisteer/Face-Recognition-with-Masks/README.md

 ### 4.1 Face Mask Recognition with Glasses
 The model was successful at recognizing people with masks however after several tests we see that there are still some shortcomings of the model whereby if in the target image the person had glasses then the model fails to recognize the person in real-time without glasses and vice versa.
 One possible solution would be to increase the threshold from ```0.7``` to ```1.0``` but that can also allow incorrect predictions by the model.

 One better solution is similar to what we did when training our model to recognize faces with masks: recognize faces with glasses.
 But where will we get a database with people with glasses?
 Just as we fabricated our own dataset with masks we will need to create our own dataset with glasses.
-Using PNG images of glasses, we use our face detection model to detect the eyes of the person and using masking of images with add the glasses on the target image.
+Using PNG images of glasses, we use our face detection model to detect the eyes of the person and using masking of images we add the glasses to the target image.
 Our goal is still to recognize people with face masks so similar to what we did in phase three of training: 1 picture is replicated to 4 times with data augmentation, our script will include to randomly choose a glass and a mask as shown below such that for each picture we now create  6 pictures:

 <p align="center">
   <img src= "https://user-images.githubusercontent.com/59663734/143584263-46d97471-a69f-4e4b-b668-e77fb59bf6a6.png" />